grantmd/node-game-server/README.md

 * `apiMove(x, y, z)` - Moves the player to the given position, if the map rules allow for it.
 * `apiGetPos()` - Returns the player's current position as a hash with `x`, `y`, and `z` keys.

+And get information about their world:

+* `apiGetPlayersHere()` - Returns an array of players at the current player's position, excluding the current player.

 Additionally, player objects can store/retrieve arbitrary data in a private key/value store:

 * `apiStore(key, value)` - `value` can be any data type.